The Model Flinch Before the Lawyer

 People still talk about model behavior as if the assistant is reasoning from first principles every time.
 Usually it is doing something narrower and more practical.
 It is classifying the shape of the situation, spotting combinations that correlate with harm, and shifting into a higher-caution mode with language smooth enough to feel like judgment.

 If you train models around safety, enterprise use, support workflows, and public embarrassment, they get very fast at detecting prompt neighborhoods that tend to produce trouble.
 They may still be imprecise about the boundary conditions.
-But the flinch itself is not random.
-It is a learned response to pattern density.
+But the flinch itself is a learned response to pattern density — weighted, deliberate, trained in.

 It was saying something more like: